mercedesb/google-sheets-pairing/README.md

 ruby mailer.rb SPREADSHEET_ID
 ```

+By default, `mailer.rb` will send a Dev Together pairing email but you can use the `-g` option to send a general/generic email.

+#### Dev Together Pairing email

 `mailer.rb` expects 1 sheet in your Google Spreadsheet titled 'Event Details'.

 The contents are parsed as follows: